eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ## 6 Additions and Changes to the ARF

 Below we propose changes and additions to the ARF both related to High Level Requirements (HRLs) for the topic and for the ARF main document.

-Note that the HRLs are the minimal HRLs that must be fulfilled by all actors in the eIDAS framework related to the pseudonym and user authentication functionality.
+Note that the HRLs are the minimal HRLs that must be fulfilled by all actors in the EUDI Wallet ecosystem related to the pseudonym and user authentication functionality.
 There are no hindrances for member states or other actors to define for example additional attestation types that can be used to support different pseudonyms use cases than those supported by the minimal HRLs defined below.

 ### 6.1 Additions and Changes to HLRs
 The below HRLs will be added to the Annex II, Topic 11 of the ARF.

 #### 6.1.1 HRLs related to Use Cases

 ##### Requirement

-A Wallet Unit SHALL allow a User to generate a pseudonym and register this at a Relying Party.
+A Wallet Instance SHALL allow a User to generate a pseudonym and register this at a Relying Party.

 > Rationale: This is necessary to support Use Case A and B.

 ##### Requirement

-A Wallet Unit SHALL allow a User to authenticate with a pseudonym towards a Relying Party if the Wallet Unit was used to previously register a Pseudonym for the same Relying Party.
+A Wallet Instance SHALL allow a User to authenticate with a pseudonym towards a Relying Party if the Wallet Instance was used to previously register a Pseudonym for the same Relying Party.

 > Rationale: This is necessary to support Use Case A and B.

 ##### Requirement

-A Wallet Unit SHALL be able to perform the actions specified in the above two requirements independently of whether the interaction with the Relying Party is initiated on the same device as the Wallet Unit or on a device different from the Wallet Unit.
+A Wallet Instance SHALL be able to perform the actions specified in the above two requirements independently of whether the interaction with the Relying Party is initiated on the same device as the Wallet Instance or on a device different from the Wallet Instance.

 > Rationale: Both cross device and same-device flows must be possible.

 ##### Requirement

-A Wallet Unit SHALL allow the User to register multiple pseudonym values at a given Relying Party.
+A Wallet Instance SHALL allow the User to register multiple pseudonym values at a given Relying Party.

 > Rationale: It should be possible for a User to use their EUDIW both in a work and personal context and more pseudonyms should therefore be possible.

 ##### Requirement
+Wallet Instance SHALL enable the User to freely choose a User alias for each pseudonym registered at a Relying Party.
+An alias SHALL be a text string.
+Setting an alias SHALL be optional for the User.
+The User SHALL be able to change the alias for any pseudonym.

+>Rationale: Setting an alias helps the User to recognize and distinguish pseudonym values, which otherwise may be meaningless sequences of symbols.

+##### Requirement

-A Wallet Unit SHALL allow a User to choose which pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.
+A Wallet Instance SHALL allow a User to choose which pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.
+The user shall be presented with the alias of their of pseudonyms if assigned.

 > Rationale: A User should be able to freely choose which pseudonym to use if multiple are available.

 ##### Requirement

-A Wallet Unit SHALL allow a User delete a pseudonym in which case it shall not be possible to recover.
+A Wallet Instance SHALL allow a User delete a pseudonym in which case it shall not be possible to recover.

-> Rationale: A User should be allowed to choose if they no longer wishes to have a pseudonym associated with their Wallet Unit.
+> Rationale: A User should be allowed to choose if they no longer wishes to have a pseudonym associated with their Wallet Instance.

 #### 6.1.2 HRLs related to Relying Parties

 ##### Requirement

-A Relying Party SHALL be able to verify that a User is registering a Pseudonym using a non-revoked Wallet Unit.
+A Relying Party SHALL be able to verify that a User is registering a Pseudonym using a non-revoked Wallet Instance.

 > Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this pseudonym when this is a requirement.

 ##### Requirement

-A Relying Party SHALL be able to verify that a User is authenticating with a Pseudonym using a non-revoked Wallet Unit.
+A Relying Party SHALL be able to verify that a User is authenticating with a Pseudonym using a non-revoked Wallet Instance.

 > Rationale: A Relying Party should be able to achieve a high level of trust in authentication performed using this pseudonym when this is a requirement.

 ##### Requirement

-If Wallet Unit has authenticated using a Pseudonym towards a Relying Party and afterwards PID/(Q)EAAs are presented to the same Relying Party, then this Relying Party must be able to verify that the same Wallet Unit have been used to perform both actions.
+If Wallet Instance has authenticated using a Pseudonym towards a Relying Party and afterwards PID/(Q)EAAs are presented to the same Relying Party, then this Relying Party must be able to verify that the same Wallet Instance have been used to perform both actions.

 > Rationale: A Relying Party should be able to be assured that they can trust subsequent authentications with the Pseudonym to have the properties as presented int he PID/(Q)EAAs.

 > Note: This may be implementable via so-called "Proof of Association".